Sealed Air Corporation (SEE): Skating on Thin Ice? We Know the Answer

 UBS gave a rating of “Buy” to SEE, setting the target price at $52 in the report published on September 17th of the previous year.

-Volatility was left at 2.27%, however, over the last 30 days, the volatility rate increased by 2.98%, as shares sank -0.69% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.41% upper at present.
+Volatility was left at 2.31%, however, over the last 30 days, the volatility rate increased by 2.70%, as shares surge +0.02% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.91% upper at present.

 Insider Trading